sherlock-hannah/sherlock-hannah.github.io/_posts/2018-05-12-Data operation.markdown

 probability

 ## the defination of active level of operation group
-1. critical behaviortype of user in Business scene
+1. critical behavior type of user in Business scene
 2. answer the Business requirement

 means:
 1. PCA
-2. standandlise data
+2. standandlize data

 ## Path Analysis